-- 'A gryphon/griffin', the eagle/lion beast of Classical mythology and later mediaeval heraldry.
-Used in the Celtic literatures of birds of prey and carrion, and metaphorically of warriors.
+'A gryphon/griffin', the eagle/lion beast of Classical mythology and later mediaeval heraldry.
+Jerome's use of gryphem (accusative) for a bird proscribed at Leviticus 11.13 (Vulgate) led to the creature being classified as avian in medieval bestiaries; it was used in the Celtic literatures of birds of prey and carrion, and metaphorically of warriors.
 The curious usage in Modern Welsh for 'a tadpole' and 'frog or toad spawn' is recorded in GPC only from 1547.
-In Irish and Gaelic, the meaning extends by synecdoche to 'a talon, a claw'. - a1) Gryfe R Ayrs/Rnf CPNS p.
-470: Breeze (2000b) suggests grif as the origin of this rivername.
+In Irish and Gaelic, the meaning extends by synecdoche to 'a talon, a claw'.

+a1) Gryfe R Ayrs/Rnf CPNS p.
+470: Breeze (2000b) suggests \grif as the origin of this rivername.
 If so, the reference was more probably to a bird of prey than to tadpoles.
 Watson suggests Gaelic grìobh, but in the sense of 'a claw, ... from the claw-like shape of the stream', but again the appearance of, or favoured perch of, a bird of prey seems more appropriate, perhaps the osprey, cf. Dwelly s.v. grìobh.
 Cairngryffe, with Cairn Gryffe Hill, Lnk CPNS ibid. + carn is all the more likely to involve a large bird; it could be Brittonic or Gaelic.